A Guide to Paratransit Services

 - Allow for traffic conditions and weather delays

-HOW DO I BOOK A TRIP WITH EXPRESS BOOKING (XPB)?
+HOW DO I BOOK A TRIP WITH X-PRESS BOOKING (XPB) OR WEB BOOKING?

-DART Paratransit Services offers Express Booking (XPB), an easy and convenient way for you to schedule your trips by telephone.
-Through XPB, riders can book trips using an interactive voice response telephone system, without having to speak with a person.
-XPB is available 24 hours a day, 7 days a week at 214-515-PARA(7272).
+DART Paratransit Services offers X-Press Booking (XPB), an easy and convenient way for you to schedule your trips by telephone.
+Through XPB, riders can book trips using an interactive voice response telephone system, without having to speak with a live agent.
+XPB is available 24 hours a day, 7 days a week at 214-515-PARA (7272).
 A great advantage of using XPB is that trips can be scheduled 4 days in advance, every day.

-XPB allows you to schedule trips in one of two ways: 1) the personal trip list, or 2) the previously scheduled trip list.
+XPB and Web Booking allows you to schedule trips in one of two ways: 1) the personal trip list, or 2) the previously scheduled trip list.

 - Personal trip list - allows you to create your own personal trip list, which can include up to 10 of your most frequent destinations.